patrickloughrey/ethereum-bike-registry/README.md

 ---

 ### Setting up the Environment
-In order to set up our project properly, we first need to install a Truffle Box has a starting off point.
+In order to set up our project properly, we first need to install a Truffle Box has a starting off point:

 1. Install Truffle:

-...`npm install -g truffle`
+`npm install -g truffle`
 2. Download the Truffle Box:

-...`truffle unbox tutorialtoken`
+`truffle unbox tutorialtoken`
 3. Compile the Smart Contract:

-...`truffle compile`
+`truffle compile`
 4. Deploy the Smart Contract:

-...`truffle migrate`
+`truffle migrate`
 5. Open the application in your browser

-...`npm run dev`
+`npm run dev`